Particl-Community/academy/in-depth/indepth_part_coin.rst

 - Enter into two-party escrow agreements without sharing any information with any third-party.
 - Receive :ref:`staking rewards <What's a staking reward?>` anonymously.

-Read the :doc:`Funds, Coins, and Balances <../guides/guide_mp_general_managing_funds>` user guide for more information on how to make different types of transactions.
+Read the :doc:`Funds, Coins, and Balances <../guides/guide_mp_general_managing_funds>` user guide for more information on making different types of transactions.

 Marketplace Payments and Settlements
 ------------------------------------

 The PART coin is the settlement layer of :term:`Particl Marketplace`.
 Although you can initiate transactions using other cryptocurrencies (i.e., Bitcoin), all marketplace payments are converted into PART :ref:`before the seller receives a bid from a buyer <Technicals of a Buy Flow>`.

 All :term:`Particl Marketplace` transactions are settled in PART because of the :doc:`two-party escrow system <../in-depth/indepth_escrow>`.
-It works using an anonymous escrow smart-contract on the :term:`Particl Blockchain`, and for this reason, needs to use the blockchain's native coin.
+It works using an anonymous escrow smart-contract on the :term:`Particl Blockchain`, and for this reason, it needs to use the blockchain's native coin.

 One of the results of settling all marketplace transactions in PART is that a fair number of coins are constantly locked in escrow, away from circulation.
-This directly leads to a reduction in the circulating PART supply on trading markets while naturally stimulating its demand.
-This creates a positive feedback that takes coins more coins out of circulation and creates more demand at the same time the more the people use :term:`Particl Marketplace`.
+This directly reduces the circulating PART supply on trading markets while naturally stimulating its demand.
+This dynamic gets stronger as more people use :term:`Particl Marketplace`.

 .. note::
  Although paying for an order on :term:`Particl Marketplace` is done manually using an in-app swap module, a more automatic mechanism is planned for later during the Beta phase of development.